YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ### Injecting non-recursive types

  This is even simpler: no need to abstract over self.
  The consequence is that the abstract type and the ground type coincide (and the guarded type as well if made explicit).

+** I think things are a little bit more complicated.
+Fully abstract type coincide with ground only if type is fully abstract from the beggining.
+If a type definition uses some predefined types in it, we will still need a fully abstract type, even where this type definition is not recursive**

  For example, logic pairs:
  ```ocaml
 (** logic pair type *)
 module MyPair = struct